 "Well... after all our time together, he has become family," Kaede calmed down a little as she picked up a stick to poke at the fire.
 "We've gone through life-and-death together even before the war began."

 The three men nodded in understanding.
-Aiding family members was a universal concept that anyone could grasp, especially longtime soldiers who had bonded with their units as a second tribe.
+Aiding tribal members was a universal concept that anyone could grasp, especially longtime soldiers who had bonded with their units as a second family.

 "Besides..."
 Kaede thought deeper.
 "For someone like me, it would be hard to simply walk away from this."

 "Why is that?"
 The sergeant asked, curious.
-"If you're not a Lotharin, it's hardly your obligation to fight our war.
+"You're not Lotharin.
+It's not your obligation to fight our war.
 The Caliphate hardly poses a threat to Weichsel."

 "A religiously-motivated militant empire like the Caliphate eventually poses a threat to anyone who isn't Tauheed," she replied in serious.